Personal Injury and Accident Claims

 - Loss of earnings.
 Any time that may have had off work or time which you may still need.
 This includes outcomes such as never be able to return to work.

 - Medical care and rehabilitation.

 - Adaptation Costs.
 Any requirements or changes to your home/car.

-We’ll discuss the details of your case and the best way to take your claim forward.
+Initially, we’ll discuss the details of your case and the best way to take it forward.
 This initial consultation is free and confidential.
 There is no obligation attached to this so feel free to ask us all the questions you may have.
 It is ultimately up to you if you wish to proceed.
 If we feel that the case is not worth pursuing or if you run a significant chance of losing we will make sure you are aware at this point.

 We’ll then work out who is responsible for your injuries or illness.
 If this isn’t obvious we have an experienced team of investigators to look into it in more detail.
 Once we have determined where the responsibility lies, we’ll contact them (often their insurers) to see if they accept responsibility and to understand their take on the events.
 Remember we are here working on your behalf to put forward your version of events.

 Understanding Your Needs

 We’ll look at the exact nature of your injury and the impact it has had on various aspects of your life, including any financial, psychological and physical implications.
 We obtain reports from independent medical experts where required to help support your case and further understand your needs.
 From this, we’ll have a better indication of the amount of compensation we think you’ll be entitled to recover.